Disney workers plan walkout to protest ‘Don’t Say Gay’ bill - NewsBreak

 ORLANDO, Fla.
 (AP) — Disney workers are planning walkouts during their breaks every day this week to protest CEO Bob Chapek’s slow response in publicly criticizing Florida legislation that critics have dubbed the “Don’t Say Gay” bill.

-The act of protest will culminate next Tuesday with a general walkout by LGBTQ workers and their supporters at Disney worksites in California, Florida and elsewhere, the group of Disney employees said this week on their website.New Jersey city removes Putin’s name from 9/11 memorial
+The act of protest will culminate next Tuesday with a general walkout by LGBTQ workers and their supporters at Disney worksites in California, Florida and elsewhere, the group of Disney employees said this week on their website.Interview: Impacts of Florida’s ‘Don’t Say Gay’ bill on US, California

 Organizers asked Disney workers to check in online with their plans to participate in the full-scale walkout for next week.
 “We must make sure we have large enough numbers to be successful,” they said.